 Use this as a quick reference for your Kia Traction Control System!
-We want Metairie and New Orleans, LA drivers to have the best understanding of what exactly your TCS system can achieve.
+We want our New Orleans, LA, area drivers to have the best understanding of what exactly your TCS system can achieve.
 Let's begin by understanding what the TCS system is.

 The Traction Control System (TCS) is an innovative feature that utilizes anti-lock brake sensors on your wheels, which help determine if your wheel is "slipping."
 If the TCS system detects that one wheel is, in fact, going faster than the others, it can apply the brakes to the wheel until it gains the proper traction.
 If you live in a rainy or snowy area, you could benefit from a vehicle with an active Traction Control System.
 Check out our new Kia inventory and explore our vehicles with TCS!

 Drivers who have an active TCS system will find that it can handle itself on slick roads.
 TCS is designed to keep traction in place on low-friction surfaces.
 The TCS system stops wheels from spinning on slippery surfaces and increases traction when the car accelerates.
 Wheels tend to slip due to a lack of grip on surfaces.
 Traction control, however, cannot create traction if there isn't any.
 It's important to understand when to use traction control!